 A Peek at the British Royal Family’s Residences

-We’ll start at Buckingham Palace, the Queen’s London home.
+We’ll start at one of the most famous British palaces, Buckingham Palace, the Queen’s London home.
 Situated by St. James’s Park, Buckingham Palace has been the monarch’s official London residence since 1837.
 It has 775 rooms, including 52 bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
 (You may never see a British royal family bathroom, but here’s how to get the bathroom of your dreams!)

 The Queen and the Duke of Edinburgh live here, along with The Duke of York, and the Earl and Countess of Wessex.